NHS reorganisation is important, but must not be a distraction from recovery

 Our Chief Executive, Georgina Carr, looks at the NHS White Paper in greater detail.

 Earlier this month, the Government set out its proposals for the most substantial NHS legislation in nearly a decade in its white paper ‘Working together to improve health and social care for all’.
-Like so many policy wonks in the sector, I have poured over the proposals with interest.
+Like so many policy wonks in the sector, I have pored over the proposals with interest.
 Whilst I broadly welcome the principle of integration underpinning the reforms, in the words of the white paper in itself, “these proposals are not intended to add up to a coherent reform package in themselves…” – leaving a fair few questions about how exactly the proposed vision will deliver improved outcomes for people with neurological conditions.

 Why do the proposals matter?